The official cause of death has now been determined

 The ex-president alludes to both triumphs and tragedies of the artist.
 Obama declares, “Today we join fans around the world in honoring the queen of rock ‘n’ roll and a star whose light will never fade.”

-Original article from May 24, 8:54 p.m.: Rock icon Tina Turner has died aged 83.
-Turner’s spokesman confirmed the death of the singer, who last lived in Switzerland.
-Initially, British media reported unanimously about it.
-The musician fell asleep forever after “a long illness in her house in Switzerland”.
+The White House also responded to the death of the rock legend, a spokeswoman for President Joe Biden spoke of a “great loss”.
+In the daily White House press conference, she added: “Tina Turner was an icon, a music icon who had many great moments in her career (…).”

-Details are not known about the cause of her death.
-However, Turner has always struggled with illnesses in the past ten years.
-She suffered a stroke, had a kidney transplant and was diagnosed with colon cancer.
+Canadian singer Bryan Adams (63) said: “The world has just lost one of the greatest artists of all time.
+I will always be grateful for the time we spent together touring, in the studio and as friends.”
+He thanked Turner for “inspiring millions of people around the world” whom she voiced.
+There was also great grief in Turner’s place of residence.
+Many people laid candles and flowers in front of the singer’s house in Switzerland in Küsnacht near Zurich on Wednesday evening.
+The star of the legendary singer on Hollywood’s “Walk of Fame” was also decorated with flowers.

-Music legend Tina Turner dead “after a long illness” – cause of death not yet known
+Tina Turner died “after a long illness” – cause of death not yet known

-“It is with great sadness that we announce the passing of Tina Turner,” the singer’s verified Instagram page of hits like “Private Dancer,” “Simply The Best,” and “What’s Love Got To Do With It” said on Wednesday.
-Turner has delighted “millions of fans around the world” with her music.
+First report from May 24th: Munich/Zurich – The rock singer Tina Turner is dead.
+The American died on Wednesday (May 24) at the age of 83 in her adopted country of Switzerland, as a family spokesman announced in the evening.
+There she lived for many years in Küsnacht near Zurich.
+She died after a long illness, they said.
+However, the exact cause of death is still unknown.
+Turner has struggled with health issues for the past decade.
+She suffered a stroke in 2013, three years later the singer was diagnosed with colon cancer, and in 2017 she had to undergo a kidney transplant.

-Turner’s verified Facebook page also said: “Today we say goodbye to a dear friend who leaves us all her greatest works: her music.”
+A statement was released on Tina Turner’s official Instagram account.
+It said: “It is with great sadness that we announce the passing of Tina Turner.
+With her music and boundless passion for life, she has enchanted millions of fans around the world and inspired the stars of tomorrow.
+Today we say goodbye to a dear friend who leaves us all her greatest work: her music.
+Our deepest sympathy goes to her family.
+Tina, we will miss you very much.”

 #official #death #determined